-This report was prepared by Energy Efficient Strategies for E3 in consultation with the Department of the Environment, Water, Heritage and the Arts and the Energy Efficiency and Conservation Authority of NZ, with input from George Wilkenfeld & Associates.
+This report was prepared by Energy Efficient Strategies for E3 in consultation with the Australian Greenhouse Office and the Energy Efficiency and Conservation Authority of NZ.
+The report and the analysis was prepared by Jack Brown and Lloyd Harrington of EES with substantial input on structure, methodology and assumptions from George Wilkenfeld of George Wilkenfeld & Associates.

 While this report was commissioned by government, any views expressed are those of the authors.
-While the authors have taken every care to accurately report and analyse the data, the authors are not responsible for the source data nor for any use or misuse of data or information provided in this report or any loss arising from the use of this data.
+While the authors have taken every care to accurately report and analyse the data, the authors are not responsible for the source data nor for any use or misuse of data or information provided in this report nor any loss arising from the use of this data.